 Welcome Back to Year 3!

-In Mathematics we will be looking at the pace value of three digit numbers and learn to add and subtract, ones, tens and hundreds from these numbers.
-We will also continue to develop our calculation skills for the four operations, addition, subtraction, multiplication and division It is important that children are confident with their 2,3,4,5,6,10 times tables by the end of Year 3.
-In order to consolidate this leraning, we will be using Times table Rockstars at school and at home.
+In Mathematics we will be looking at multiplication and division and fractions.
+We will also continue to develop our mental calculation skills for all the four operations, addition, subtraction, multiplication and division It is important that children are confident with their 2,3,4,5,6,10 times tables by the end of Year 3.
+In order to consolidate this learning, we will be using Times table Rockstars at school and at home.

 Values and Virtues

-Our values and virtues for this half term are ‘Grateful and Generous’.
+Our values and virtues for this half term are ‘Attentive and Discerning’.
 Year 3 are looking out for those who live out these values and virtues in our everyday school lives.
 We will share and celebrate the actions and words of those children in class who show they are 'curious and active' in their daily school life.

 For this half term children will need outdoor PE kits and trainers.
 Children are reminded not to wear watches or jewellery and girls will need to take their studs out before the PE lesson commences.
 We will be having P.E on Mondays and Thursdays.
 Many items of outdoor sports wear are not labelled and therefore difficult to return to children, if they become misplaced.